El Diamante

 This recognition also brought attention from local FNC technicians, who advised Neftali to replace his Caturra trees with the higher yielding Castillo variety.
 Unfortunately, the variety did not perform well in such a cool climate, and what followed were a couple of difficult years for the farm.

 Always enterprising, Neftali made the hard decision to entirely replace the Castillo trees with the Tabi variety, a newer hybrid that is resistant to rust and performs well at higher elevations.
 This crop has been far more successful, and Neftali is once again producing exceptional quality and good yields.
 Alongside some 9,000 Tabi trees, Neftali has recently planted Pink Bourbon, Gesha, and Chiroso varieties, with the expectation that these lots will fetch higher premiums for their outstanding cup profile.
-Today, eight hectares of El Diamante are under coffee production.
+A total of eight hectares of El Diamante are under coffee production, but given the steepness of the mountain, trees are planted 2m x 2m apart, to ease access for harvesting and maintenance — making the number of trees planted closer to what traditionally would be found across five hectares.

 Neftali is considered a leader and role model within his local community and a champion for coffee production.
 His resourcefulness, innovation and adaptability have helped him to build El Diamante’s reputation for excellence and inspired many of his neighbours to focus on specialty production.
 As Neftali shares, “Coffee is my passion.
 I don’t want to do anything else.”